“How do I put my entire life into this?”

 One thing I miss most about home is familiar food.
 I brought over a can of maple syrup (how Canadian of me right..) but I suggest if you like a certain spice, flavour, snack or tea, bring it over.
 There’s a likely chance you won’t be able to find it at your local grocery store.

 Do you only use Crest Whitening Toothpaste?
 Dove Pomegranate & Lemon Deodorant?
 U by Kotex Tampons?
 You probably won’t find it here.
 Bring a few.

 This is not mandatory, but it’s a kind gesture to give a gift to your co-teachers (I have 5!) after receiving your first paycheque to thank them for all they have done.
 Bring something small that represents your home country such as small flags, thank-you cards, candy, etc. You can add onto the present when you arrive but they’ll appreciate having something from your home country.

 I don’t know if it’s just me but it’s impossible to find a bathing suit here.
 I live in Busan aka beach central and cannot find bathing suits (specifically, bikinis) at any store.
 Koreans don’t really wear bathing suits, not even to the beach so that could explain why they are hard to find.
 You could shop online but, save yourself the hassle.
 Bring one from home.

 What to not pack:

 1. More than two check-in suitcases

-If you’re going to be in Korea for a year or two, you don’t need to check-in more than two large suitcase at the airport.
+If you’re going to be in Korea for a year or two, you don’t need to check-in more than two large suitcases at the airport.
 If you do, YOU’RE BRINGING TOO MUCH STUFF!

 2. Blow dryer/curling iron/straightener

-The plug you use at home is probably not the plug we use in Korea, and a blow-dryer/straightener/curling iron will burn out your adapter.
+The plug you use at home is probably not the plug we use in Korea and a blow-dryer/straightener/curling iron will burn out an adapter.
 You can purchase blow dryers easily at grocery stores and straighteners at Olive Young or department stores (among many other places).